The Uniqueness of LLaMA3-70B Series with Per-Channel Quantization: Quantization Basics

 The scale-factor $s$ plays a crucial role in the quantization process.
 The number of floating-point values used to determine \text{max\_abs} is typically referred to as the group size.
-In LLMs, consider a weight matrix $W$ of dimension $N\times M$ and an input activation matrix $A$ of dimension $M\times P$.
-The resultant output of $W\cdot A$ has dimension $N\times P$.
-For per-channel quantization of $W$, the group size is $M$, implying that each row of $M$ values in $W$ shares a common scale-factor.
-Consequently, all scale-factors form a vector of length $N$.
-Similarly, per-channel quantization of $A$ also has a group size of $M$, with each column of $M$ values in $A$ sharing a scale-factor, resulting in a scale-factor vector of length $P$.
+In LLMs, consider a weight matrix $W$ of dimension $M\times N$ and an input activation matrix $A$ of dimension $L\times N$.
+The resultant output of $A\cdot W^T$ has dimension $L\times M$.
+Here $L$, $N$, and $M$ represent the sequence length, hidden dimension, and output dimension in a Transformer layer, respectively.
+For per-channel quantization of $W$, the group size is $N$, implying that each row of $N$ values in $W$ shares a common scale-factor.
+Consequently, all scale-factors form a vector of length $M$.
+Similarly, per-channel quantization of $A$ also has a group size of $N$, with each row of $N$ values in $A$ sharing a scale-factor, resulting in a scale-factor vector of length $L$.
 This configuration enables the computation of floating-point matrix multiplication using integer-bit compute cores (e.g., INT8 tensor cores), followed by dequantization.
-The dequantization process involves an element-wise multiplication with the scale-factor matrix of dimension $N\times P$, derived as the outer product of the scale-factor vectors of $W$ and $A$.
-Notably, this dequantization can be efficiently fused into the subsequent operation after $W\cdot A$ in LLMs, which is typically an element-wise operation such as rotary embedding, SiLU activation application, or normalization.
-In contrast, per-group quantization of $W$ and $A$ employs a finer granularity, where each row of $W$ (and column of $A$) is partitioned into groups, each with its own scale-factor.
-Consequently, the output $W\cdot A$ cannot be computed in a single cycle within the INT tensor core, as the scale-factors differ during accumulation in the multiply-accumulation (MAC) unit.
+The dequantization process involves an element-wise multiplication with the scale-factor matrix of dimension $L\times M$, derived as the outer product of the scale-factor vectors of $W$ and $A$.
+Notably, this dequantization can often be efficiently fused into the subsequent operation after $A\cdot W^T$ in LLMs, which is typically an element-wise operation such as rotary embedding, SiLU activation application, or normalization.
+In contrast, per-group quantization of $W$ and $A$ employs a finer granularity, where each row of $W$ (and of $A$) is partitioned into groups, each with its own scale-factor.
+Consequently, the output $A\cdot W^T$ cannot be computed in a single cycle within the INT tensor core, as the scale-factors differ during accumulation in the multiply-accumulation (MAC) unit.
 This leads to a degradation in the compute efficiency of the quantized model.
 Given these considerations, per-channel quantization is generally preferred unless the quantization-induced error degrades the model's accuracy to an unacceptable level.